 Google encroaches you from everywhere, knows and controls almost everything you do on the Web.

 Despite being aware of Google’s domination of the Web I had a really scary moment one day.
 Why?

 Google is Scary!

 The scariest thing was that it happened on a clean browser where I deleted cookies, including Google cookies after each session.
 How the heck did they know?

 In fact I didn’t even want to find out anymore.
 I was scared enough that they knew it already.

-I have tried to become independent from Google over the years as the corporation gradually became scarier over time.
-Why?
-Think about it:
+I have tried to become independent from Google over the years.

 - Google co-authored CISPA to allow the government to spy on you